nasiratt92/WDI-project-three-sinatrafans/README.md

  The added tracks are available for all to listen under the tracks tab.

-The concerts tab displays all the FS contribute concerts taking place on Ticket master.
+The concerts tab displays all the FS tribute concerts taking place around the world on Ticket master.
 ___
 ### Technologies: